EU-Croatia Stabilisation and Association Council: extracts from the EU Presidency / EC / Croatia press conference

 The EU-Croatia Stabilisation and Association Council was held in the margins of the Foreign Affairs Council in Brussels on the 23rd of March of 2010.
-It was the sixth meeting between the Croatian delegation, headed by Gordan Jandroković, Foreign Affairs and European Integration Minister and the EU delegation, led by the Spanish Secretary of State for Foreign Affairs, Ángel Lossada Torres-Quevedo.
+It was the sixth meeting between the Croatian delegation, headed by Gordan Jandroković, Foreign Affairs and European Integration Minister and the EU delegation, led by Ángel Lossada Torres-Quevedo, Spanish Secretary of State for Foreign Affairs, and President in office of the Council.
 The Spanish Presidency to the European Union wished to open all the remaining chapters in the accession negotiation of Croatia to the European Union within the end of June, while the Croatian government wanted to conclude the negotiations successfully within the end of the year 2010.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.